Scone Palace: Modern palace

-The modern palace, which was designed by William Atkinson in the Gothic Revival style and built in red sandstone with a castellated roof, was completed in 1807.
-One of its best known features is the gallery.
+The modern palace, which was designed by William Atkinson in the Gothic Revival style for the 3rd Earl of Mansfield and built in red sandstone with a castellated roof, was completed in 1807.
+One of its best known features is the Long Gallery.
+In 1808 the 3rd Earl noted "I am happy to say that much as this place has cost me (some £60,000) and much as it still will cost me, the place more than answers our expectation".
+The new house had the advantage of giving the family "a handsome and agreeable residence."

 Landscaping work around the Palace was undertaken by John Claudius Loudon.
 Further work was undertaken in 1842 to make Scone Palace ready for the visit of Queen Victoria and Prince Albert.

 On view in the State Rooms of Scone Palace are collections of furniture, ceramics, ivories, and clocks.
-Some of the prized contents of Scone Palace are Rococo chairs by Pierre Bara, further items by Robert Adam and Chippendale, Dresden and Sèvres porcelains, as well as a collection of Vernee Martin vases and a Jean-Henri Riesener writing desk given to David Murray, 2nd Earl of Mansfield, by Marie-Antoinette.
+Some of the prized contents of Scone Palace are Rococo chairs by Pierre Bara, further items by Robert Adam and Chippendale, Dresden and Sèvres porcelains, as well as a collection of Vernis Martin vases and a Jean-Henri Riesener writing desk given to David Murray, 2nd Earl of Mansfield, by Marie-Antoinette.
 The collection at Scone Palace also includes a range of Scottish and British portraiture including works by Reynolds, Ramsay, and de László.
 One of the best-known pieces is Sir David Wilkie's painting, "The Village Politicians".

 The Lennox Room, named after the Duke of Lennox, is rich in pieces with Royal connections including the bed-hanging made by Mary Queen of Scots.

-The collection of large European ivories came from Bavaria, Italy and France.
+The collection of large European ivories came from Bavaria, Italy, Flanders and France.
 They were carved in the 17th, 18th and 19th centuries in elephant and walrus tusk, and collected mainly by William David Murray, 4th Earl of Mansfield.

 The grounds of Scone Palace include the Moot Hill, the crowning place of the kings of Scots.
-A replica of the Stone of Scone sits upon the Moot Hill in front of a 17th-century chapel containing a fine monument dedicated to the 1st Lord Scone by the Flemish sculpture Maximilian Colt.
+A replica of the Stone of Scone sits upon the Moot Hill in front of a 17th-century chapel containing a fine monument dedicated to the 1st Lord Scone by the Flemish sculptor Maximilian Colt.
+The chapel also had a monument to the encapsulated heart of the first wife of the 2nd Earl of Mansfield.

 The Murray Star shaped maze covers an area of 1600 square meters.
 It is planted in a mixture of copper and green beech, designed to resemble the Earl of Mansfield's family tartan, Ancient Murray of Tullibardine, and is in the shape of a five-pointed star which is part of the Mansfield family emblem.

 There are fine woodlands in the grounds and policies of Scone Palace, some of the fir trees being at least 250 years old.
 The grounds of the Palace were the first place in Britain to which David Douglas introduced the Douglas fir tree species.